 One of the most notable features of river journeys is the fine dining that can be enjoyed onboard.
 The meals on a luxurious river cruise are gourmet dishes crafted by experienced chefs using only the freshest and locally sourced ingredients.
 Dining is a highlight of many river cruises and is often an opportunity to sample regional cuisine and local flavors.

-Explore the south of France on an exhilarating Rhône river journey with Emerald Cruises, Viking Cruises, or UniWorld Cruises.
+Explore the south of France on an exhilarating Rhône river journey with Emerald Cruises, Viking Cruises, UniWorld Cruises, or Scenic Luxury Cruises and Tours.
 Enjoy exclusive, in-depth tours and activities, delight in scrumptious meals created by certified chefs, and be enchanted by the breathtaking sights all around you.

 Taste the most remarkable recipes concocted by the experts in French cooking.
 An excursion along the river specifically organized for those who appreciate fine dining features an unforgettable visit to the culinary capital of France, Lyon.